AritraBiswas/Taskscheduler-and-Crontab-with-R/Taskscheduler-and-Crontab-with-R-Pres.md

 write.csv(df,"systemtime.csv");
 head(df)
 ```

 Let us save the above code a file called systime.R.
 Note down the path of the folder which contains this file.
 In my case this case the file is saved the file in __`C:\Users\Aritra\Desktop`__.

+Open task scheduler:
 ========================================================
 Now go to __Control Panel-> Administrative Tools -> Task Scheduler__.

 Select Create Basic Task, provide a name and a description of the task so that this can be easily recognized later.
 Click on next.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/1.jpg)

+Create a one time task:
 ========================================================
 Select __One time__ and click on next.
 This will create a one time job initially.
 Later on we will change the task so that it will be executed after a specified time.
-The time lag on which the script be executed (i.e. once a day, week or month) will be specified later.
+The time lag on which the script will be executed (i.e.once a day, week or month) will be specified later.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/2.jpg)

+Select date and time:
 ========================================================
 __Select the date and time__ when the task will be executed for the first time.
 This is recommended to set the time a few minutes ahead from current time.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/3.jpg)

+Start a basic task:
 ========================================================
 Under Action choose __Start a program, click on next__.

 ![](http://aritrabiswas.in/wp-content/uploads/2016/07/4.jpg)

+Create a .bat file:
 ========================================================
 Now, a .bat file has to be created.
 It will be executed from command prompt in windows.
 The analog of this .bat file in Linux is .sh.
 Write the following lines of code in a notepad file: